Shntd2/Readit-backend/MDS_development_description.md

 	* After that in `send_summary_via_email` function specify `recipient` variable which consists of users email from users database (via `models.py`)
 	* Add to `pdf_summary.py` function that will send all chunks of uploaded PDF to `ai_summarizer` for further processing
 * `ai_summarizer.py` will create summary based on every JSON chunk of uploaded PDF, where every JSON chunk will be provided with universal prompt to make summary of provided part of PDF
-	* `ai_summarizer.py` should generate summaries to all chunks of uploaded PDF and store them seperately preliminarily in NoSQL database
+	* `ai_summarizer.py` should generate summaries to all chunks of uploaded PDF and store them separately preliminarily in NoSQL database
 	* Summaries must be connected to each other in chronological order and tagged by the uploaded PDF file name, unique id and username
 * `ai_summarizer.py` will send summaries of one PDF file in chronological order to `email_service.py`
 	* This addon should be implemented in `send_summary_via_email` function